introduccion-a-los-programas-cad-para-impresion-3d

 3D Printing - Introduction to CAD Programs

-We continue with the design and 3D printing section, delving into CAD programs with this introduction to CAD program management.
+We continue with the 3D design and printing section, diving right into CAD software with this introduction to handling CAD programs.

-In previous entries, we have already seen the main types of programs for 3D drawing, and the main existing CAD programs, highlighting those that are Open Source or free, which are the ones we will normally use in the Maker environment.
+In previous posts, we have already seen the main types of 3D drawing software, and the main existing CAD software, highlighting those that are Open Source or free, which are the ones we will normally use in the Maker realm.

-As we said, it’s finally time to enter CAD programs, which is the main type of 3D software that most of us will use most of the time for designing parts (unless you are in fine arts and know how to draw or sculpt the head of a dragon).
+As we said, it’s finally time to get into CAD software, which is the main type of 3D software that most of us will use most of the time for part design (unless you are in fine arts and know how to sculpt a dragon’s head).

-To that end, we are going to introduce the philosophy and generalities of CAD programs, presenting some concepts and terms commonly used in the field.
+To do this, we are going to make an introduction to the philosophy and generalities of CAD software, presenting some common concepts and terms in the field.

-It is worth noting that we will not focus on any specific CAD program.
-First, because there are many CAD programs, and you will surely find hundreds of tutorials and documentation for each of them.
+It’s important to note that we are not going to focus on any specific CAD program.
+Firstly, because there are many CAD programs, and you will surely find hundreds of tutorials and documentation for each one.

-We don’t want that.
-What we want is to get a “feel” for the 3D world and learn to use CAD programs, not just ONE CAD program.
-And that’s because, fundamentally, the philosophy and concepts behind all of them are the same.
+That’s not what we want.
+What we want is to get some “culture” of the 3D world and learn to use CAD software, not ONE CAD program.
+And that’s because, at their core, the philosophy and concepts behind all of them are the same.

 Of course, each program will have its own peculiarities.
-But in most cases, the operation of all of them is very similar.
-If you know how to use one CAD software, switching to another is not a matter of “how the heck do I do this” but “where is the button that does what I want to do”.
+But in most cases the operation of all of them is very similar.
+If you know how to use one CAD software, switching to another is no longer a matter of “how on earth do I do this” but rather “where is the button that does this thing I know I want to do.”

 Typically, in CAD programs, a distinction is made between parts, assemblies, and drawings.
-In many cases, different file extensions are available for each of them, although not in all cases.
+In many of them, there are different file extensions for each, although not in all cases.

 impresion-3d-introduccion-cad-proceso

-Next, we will take a look at each of these elements.
+Next, we will see each of these elements.

 Parts

 The part is the fundamental component of our designs.
-They represent the abstraction of a unique object, and correspond to a physically fabricable part.
+They represent the abstraction of a single object and correspond to a physically manufacturable part.

 impresion-3d-introduccion-cad-part

-Therefore, in general, and with few exceptions, they will consist of a single connected volume.
-In addition, they will have a material, and physical properties such as mass, center of gravity, inertia axes, etc.
+Therefore, in general and with rare exceptions, they will consist of a single connected volume.
+Furthermore, they will have a material and physical properties such as mass, center of gravity, axes of inertia, etc.

-During the 3D design, a very important part of our time will be spent drawing and modifying the parts.
-Most of the time, we will start from a 2D drawing and convert it into 3D using solid or surface operations.
-We will see this in more detail below.
+During 3D design, a very important part of our time will be spent drawing and modifying parts.
+Most of the time we will start from a 2D drawing and convert it into 3D using solid or surface operations.
+Let’s look at this in a bit more detail next.

 2D Sketch

-In CAD programs, the 2D part of the design is generated using sketches that we create on a reference plane.
+In CAD programs, the 2D part of the design is generated through sketches that we create on a reference plane.

 impresion-3d-introduccion-cad-sketch

 The dimension of the elements is also considered a constraint.
-Therefore, sketches are usually drawn “approximately” without paying special attention to the size, and subsequently dimensioned through constraints.
+Therefore, sketches are normally drawn “approximately” without paying special attention to size, and later dimensioned using constraints.

-If you are used to technical drawing programs like AutoCAD, where entities are drawn directly with their dimensions, you might find it a bit difficult to get used to this way of drawing (don’t worry, we all went through it).
+If you are used to technical drawing programs like AutoCAD, where entities are drawn directly with their dimension, you might find this way of drawing a bit difficult at first (don’t worry, it happened to all of us).

 3D Operations

-The next step is to use the 2D sketches to generate 3D solids through operations.
-There are many operations that we can use, although we will see that in reality there are not as many as they seem at first.
+The next step is to use the 2D Sketches to generate 3D solids through operations.
+There are many operations we can use, although we will see in due course that there are actually not as many as they seem at first.

-Knowing the available operations and mastering their use is key to using a CAD software, and even more so for using more than one CAD.
-Given its importance, we will dedicate the next post exclusively to see the 3D operations available in CAD programs.
+Knowing the available operations and mastering their use is key to using CAD software, and even more so for using more than one CAD.
+Given their importance, we will dedicate the next post exclusively to seeing the 3D operations available in CAD programs.

 Assemblies and Subassemblies

-Once we have the parts, it is common to combine them into an assembly or subassembly.
-For this, position constraints are used, such as coincidence, contact, insert, and many others like axis on plane, cam constraint, helical constraint.
+Once we have the parts, it is normal to combine them into an assembly.
+For this, positioning constraints are used, such as coincidence, contact, insert, and many others like axis on plane, cam constraint, helical.

 impresion-3d-introduccion-cad-assembly

 The list of parts and the quantity constitute the “Bill of Materials”.
-This is an important element as it represents the list of components necessary to manufacture the object, and is closely related to the part’s budget, stocks, links with the ERP, etc.
+It is an important element as it represents the list of components needed to manufacture the object, it is closely related to the part’s budget, stocks, links with the ERP, etc.

 impresion-3d-introduccion-cad-ensamblaje

-On the other hand, in many cases we can leave some of the parts not totally restricted, so they retain some degree of freedom.
-This allows us to animate or simulate the kinematics of the assembly.
+On the other hand, in many cases we can leave some of the parts not fully constrained, so they retain some degree of freedom.
+This allows animating or simulating the kinematics of the assembly.

 Drawings